Ampersand04/map-next/README.md

 This is a project for managing real estate objects.
-Follow to [more](https://www.youtube.com/watch?v=vqnLexJWgHw)
+Maps v2 Follow to [more](https://www.youtube.com/watch?v=vqnLexJWgHw)

 ## Stack
 ##### frontend: